+To undertake detailed core description of all available conventional cores to aid both construction of a series of depositional models and generation of the sequence stratigraphic scheme.
+During this phase, geologists/ Sedimentologist from OGDCL will participate in the core review and QC to facilitate the transfer of skills/technology and ideas.

 - 5.4.
-To undertake detailed core description of selected conventional cores to aid both construction of a series of depositional models and generation of the sequence stratigraphic scheme.
-During this phase, geologists/sedimentologist from OGDCL will participate in the core review and QC to facilitate the transfer of skills/technology and ideas. - 5.5.
+SEM (Scanning electron microscope) and CT scan analysis of core samples should be done for the reservoir quality evaluation - 5.5.
 Other relevant data will be reviewed and a dataset will be defined for subsequent study/analysis.
 The dataset required to achieve the stated objectives might include the following: - 5.5.1.
-Suite of available well logs (digital or hard copy formats) for interpretation of high resolution sequence stratigraphic study. - 5.5.2.
+Suite of available well logs (digital or hard copy formats) for interpretation of high resolution sequence stratigraphic study and detailed Petrophysics of Lower Goru is needed to define reservoir pinch out.

+- 5.5.2.
 FMI, if available. - 5.5.3.
 Available well reports, mud logs and composite logs. - 5.5.4.
 Access to conventional cores/drill cuttings for analyses for description. - 5.5.5.
 Petrographic data, if available. - 5.5.6.
-Biostratigraphic and chronostratigraphic breakdown of formations. - 5.5.7.
+Biostratigraphic and Chronostratigraphic breakdown of formations. - 5.5.7.
 Conventional core analysis and relevant SCAL data, if available.

-The sedimentologist will also complete the following:
+The Sedimentologist will also complete the following:

 - 5.5.8.
 Review of all available stratigraphic reports and charts. - 5.5.9.
 Review and analysis of available zonation schemes and correlations panels. - 5.5.10.
 Review and analyses of available well logs and composite log data. - 5.6.
-Following the contractor's team visit to OGDCL, a list of data and samples of required core/well cuttings intervals for analysis will be prepared.
+Following the contractor's team visit to OGDCL, a list of data and Samples of required core/well cuttings intervals for analysis will be prepared.
 OGDCL will make shipment of these samples and data to the contractor's base.